fabric8io/fabric8/docs/mavenPlugin.md

 * [fabric8:json](mavenFabric8Json.html) generates kubernetes json for your maven project
 * [fabric8:apply](mavenFabric8Apply.html) applies the kubernetes json into a namespace in a kubernetes cluster
+* [fabric8:recreate](mavenFabric8DRecreate.html) works like [fabric8:apply](mavenFabric8Apply.html) but forces all resources which exist to be recreated

 Helper goals for working with Kubernetes